Everplans Review: A Step-by-Step Guide to Using Everplans

 Everplans deputies

 You can share your Everplan with one or more deputies.
-Who you choose, what they have access to, and when they have it is entirely up to you.
-For example, you could give your spouse full access to your Everplan immediately.
-Deputies will receive an email asking them to create their own Everplans deputy account.
+Who you choose, what they have access to, and when they have access is entirely up to you.
+For example, you could give your spouse full access to your Everplan immediately, or you can specify in your Everplan that deputies can only gain access after your death.

 Download a PDF

-You’re able to download your Everplan at any time, even during the free trial, which I appreciate.
+You can download your Everplan at any time, even with the free version, which I appreciate.
 If you decide Everplans doesn’t work for you, or your budget changes, you’d still have a copy of your Everplan.
-The PDF file contains all of the information you’ve filled in, along with a nifty table of contents for easy navigation!
+The PDF file contains all of the information you’ve filled in, along with a nifty table of contents for easy navigation.

 Mobile App